I Will Always Love You: Sarah Washington version

 British singer Sarah Washington released a dance-cover of "I Will Always Love You" in August 1993.
-It became her highest-charting hit, reaching number three in Spain, number 12 in the UK, number 15 in Ireland, and number 32 in Sweden.
+It is produced by Martyn Norris and Richard Cottle, and became her highest-charting hit, reaching number three in Spain, number 12 in the UK, number 15 in Ireland, and number 32 in Sweden.
 On the Eurochart Hot 100, it peaked at number 44 in September 1993.
 It was released on Almighty Records, which described Washington as "an eager young hopeful" and cited her "sensational studio performance" as being key to the ultimate success of the track, also giving credit to London radio station 95.8 Capital FM and its heavy rotation of the song.
-A black-and-white music video was produced to promote the single.
+A black-and-white music video was produced to promote the single, directed by Max Abbiss-Biro.
 In 2006, Almighty Records released an 11-mixes package of "I Will Always Love You".

 Critical reception

-Larry Flick from Billboard commented, "There are no less than nine dance music covers of the Whitney Houston megahit "I Will Always Love You".
+Larry Flick from Billboard magazine commented, "There are no less than nine dance music covers of the Whitney Houston megahit 'I Will Always Love You'.
 So far, only Sarah Washington's hi-NRG rendering on Almighty Records is worth a spin."
 In his weekly UK chart commentary, James Masterton wrote, "If anything this new version adds a little more to the song, and at least proves it had genuine soul to start with.
 Top 10 for sure."
 Chris Roberts from Melody Maker added, "And now you can shake a tailfeather to it as well."
-Alan Jones from Music Week gave it four out of five, complimenting "a sinewy garage groove with a powerful vocal from the Donna Summer school of disco divas."
+Alan Jones from Music Week gave it a score of four out of five, complimenting "a sinewy garage groove with a powerful vocal from the Donna Summer school of disco divas."
 Stephen Dalton from NME felt the record "hop, skip and pump along with a breezy, good-natured charm."
-James Hamilton from the Record Mirror Dance Update described it as a "I Will Survive-ish" remake.
+In his weekly dance column, James Hamilton from the Record Mirror Dance Update described it as a "'I Will Survive'-ish" remake.